Logistics/Telematics

 Collaborative Testing Drives Real-World Solutions

-Working closely with the CRO during the online user testing session provided a practical understanding of how users interact with the app in a real-world setting.
-This collaboration allowed us to quickly identify pain points in the map experience and graph comprehension.
-Such partnerships between designers, stakeholders, and users led to more actionable insights, enhancing product functionality and usability.
+Working closely with the CRO during the online user testing session provided a practical understanding of how users interact with the product in real-world settings.

 Designing for Scalability and Adaptability